 Retrocommissioning performed up front to capture the low-cost savings may not be a wise choice if the savings from the retrocommissioning do not remain with the building but, instead, go into a general fund.
 In this case, the "low-cost/no-cost" improvements should be part of the performance contract.
 In this way, a portion of the savings stays with the building as part of the financial arrangement.
-Integrating the retrocommissioning measures into the energy-savings agreement is a way to capture the savings estimates are higher.
+Integrating the retrocommissioning measures into the energy-savings agreement is a way to capture the savings as part of the investment repayment.
+The amount invested can be increased when the savings estimates are higher.
 Moreover, the savings gained from bundling these measures with the capital upgrades - especially if some of the upgrades are marginally cost-effective (i.e., good value but with long paybacks) - help to increase the overall viability and attractiveness of the energy savings performance contract funding.